Sawdust, Natural adhesive

 "NAMU" means tree and wood in Korean.

-This project is about a new sustainable plastic made of wasted wood materials and natural adhesive.
+This project is about a new sustainable plastic made of waste wood materials, bonded with a natural adhesive.

-The word ‘plastic’ is derived from the old Greek word ‘plastikos’ which means ‘easy to shape’.
+The word ‘plastic’ is derived from the ancient Greek word ‘plastikos’ which means ‘easy to shape’.
 Together with lightness, this is the main advantage of this material.
 With his research, Yoon Seok-hyeon wants to find natural and sustainable alternatives for plastic, with the same two favourable characteristics.
 For this project, he looked at sawdust, a waste material from wood processing industries.
 To a smaller extent it is being used, but in most cases combined with a chemical binder.
-Various attempts by related industries and designers to make the combination of sawdust and binder materials sustainable still continued to be stuck in rut.
-Yet, based on tree species, colours, size of particles, processing temperature, and method, sawdust offers a diversity of possibilities.
+Various attempts by related industries and designers to make the combination of sawdust and binder materials sustainable still continued to be drawing on similar processes.
+Yet, based on tree species, colours, size of particles, processing temperature and method, sawdust offers a diversity of possibilities.

 From material research and development, natural and sustainable alternatives to plastic with various functional properties have been discovered.
 With natural binders and adhesives, the wasted materials show potential as a plastic alternative.
-The new material is mouldable to create parts of a design object and when it's hardened, the material is strong enough to be used as furniture pieces in our everyday life.
-Furthermore, the material is bio-degradable and can be reutilised as the material can be easily reshaped and remoulded with a simple process.
+The new material is mouldable to create parts of a design object and when it is hardened, the material is strong enough to be used as furniture pieces in our everyday life.
+Furthermore, the material is bio-degradable and can be reutilised, as the material can be easily be reshaped and moulded with a simple process.

 Studio Yoon Seok-hyeon is continuing to develop this project for other applications and possible betterments.